-Home is a place where practicality must coexist with aesthetic preferences, and home security shouldn’t be an exception.
+A home is a place where practicality must coexist with aesthetic preferences, and home security shouldn’t be an exception.
 When you think of security, bulky cameras and barbed wire may come to mind.
 But rather than seeing security as an add-on feature, think of it as a built-in, holistic element of home design.
 It can be integrated seamlessly into your interior design without subtracting from its beauty.
 Here are five ways style and security can coincide.

 Stylish curtains can enrich the interior of a home with alluring colors and elegant textures.
 They can also protect expensive possessions from the eyes of potential burglars scoping out homes to plan a robbery.
 Burglars are less likely to pick a house when its windows are covered with curtains because they can’t get information about valuables and entry-exit routes inside.

 Lights also deter burglars by making it look like someone’s home.
 Statistics show that about 72 percent of burglaries happen when the house is empty, reports Alarms.org.
-Since burglars like to wait until they’re certain nobody’s home, leaving lights on can help keep them at bay.
+Since burglars like to wait until their certain nobody’s home, leaving lights on can help keep them at bay.
 When choosing the lighting arrangements for a home, look for lamps and ceiling lights that add aesthetic value for the inhabitants but an element of fear for criminals.
 With smart home technology, lighting can even be monitored and activated from afar.

 3. Hidden Security System

 Security cameras outside homes do help deter burglars, and the ones available today are more discreet than ever.
 Hiding cameras and motion sensors out of sight not only enhances the beauty of a home’s environment but also protects these devices from being tampered with.
 Top-of-the-line home security camera systems can be concealed in almost anything.
-With cutting-edge features like 4x zoom, built-in microphones and color night vision, today’s security technology isn’t just sleek, but also better at collecting evidence.
+With cutting-edge features like 4x zoom, built-in microphones, and color night vision, today’s security technology isn’t just sleek, but also better at collecting evidence.

 4. Obstruct With Beautiful Landscaping

-5. Blast-Resistant Windows
+5. Blast-resistant Windows

 According to Alarms.org, 95 percent of home invasions involve entry by force, and breaking windows is one of the most common strategies burglars use to get inside.
 Large glass panes and windows brighten up a home and bring in the beauty of its natural surroundings.
 In the event of a burglary or a natural disaster, however, the size of glass only adds to the risk.
-Blast-resistant windows are burglar-resistant and reduce the hazard zone during a tornado, hurricane or other natural disasters.
+Blast-resistant windows are burglar-resistant and reduce the hazard zone during a tornado, hurricane, or other natural disasters.

 Technology That Brings Style and Safety Together